Small financial problems

-- If you have a temporary cash flow problem and need a small amount of money (usually up to a maximum of £200), then you may be able to apply for an Emergency Loan from the University.
+- If you have a temporary cash flow problem and need a small amount of money (usually up to a maximum of £200), then you can apply for an emergency loan from the University.

 Help with childcare costs at the University Day Care Centre

-- The University may be able to offer some help with childcare costs, but only if your child is attending the University Day Care Centre.
-Application forms can be obtained from the Day Care Centre and the Fee Remissions Group will consider applications on a means-tested basis each term.
+- The University may be able to offer some help with childcare costs if your child is attending the University Day Care Centre.
+Applications are considered on a means-tested basis each term.
 Contact the Day Care Centre to request an application form.

 Help with study support costs for a disability or health problem

-- If you have a disability (either long term or short term) that requires you to have extra support so that you can study, and this is incurring you costs then you may be able to claim a grant from the University Disability Fund.
-Applications can be made via the Disability and Dyslexia Service, please contact us if you would like to make an application to this fund.
+- If you have a disability (long or short term) that requires you to have extra support to study and incurrs additional expenditure, you may be able to claim a grant from the University Disability Fund.
+Contact the Disability and Dyslexia Service to make an application.

-- The Lillian Oldfield Davies and Benjamin Narberth Fund, is a University trust fund that can help women students who encounter health problems.
+- The Lilian Oldfield Davies and Benjamin Narberth Fund is a University trust fund that can help women students who encounter health problems.

 Negotiating with creditors

-- The Student Advisory Service offers debt counselling and can help you negotiate with creditors, for example mobile phone, gas and electricity companies, to gain control of your debts.If you would like to discuss your situation with an adviser, please make an appointment with International Student Support
+- International Student Support offers debt counselling and can help you negotiate with creditors, e.g. mobile phone, gas and electricity companies, to gain control of your debts.To discuss your situation with an adviser, make an appointment with International Student Support

 Help with budgeting